-Drill Me is compatible with Snow Leopard, Lion, Mountain Lion and Mavericks.
+Drill Me is compatible with Snow Leopard, Lion, Mountain Lion, Mavericks and Yosemite.

 Drill Me was developed to help you test your understanding of any topic.
 Drill Me comes with a default test titled "Bridge Bids" with 50 questions and answers.
 Questions are shown on the display in big black letters on a light yellow transparent film for you to think about and form an answer in your mind.
 When you are ready, you can click a key to see the answer displayed the same way.
 You can take as long as you want and go back and forth between the question and the answer until you are satisfied you understand both.
 Then you press another key and the display goes back to normal.
 You can set the intervals to bring up questions in intervals from 0 to 30 minutes.
 Use the default test to learn how to use Drill Me and then make your own tests.
 Drill Me is $10 shareware.
 You can try Drill Me in Demo Mode for 20 minutes per launch until registered.

-Version 1.3.1 is a bug fix.
-Version 1.3.0 is compiled for 32 bit Cocoa.
+Version 1.4.0 is compatible with Yosemite's default security.
 Drill Me supports display of questions and answers in many languages, including Spanish, Polish, French, Afrikaans, German, Russian, Hebrew, Japanese, Korean, etc. When a test is underway, the current question number is displayed in the top left corner.
 A "Sh" (Shuffle) checkbox has been added; if checked, the questions and answers are shuffled at selection of test, start of test and repeat of test.
 In the Maintenance Window, you can now drag reorder questions and answers within a test (be sure to save test).

 Above you see the Drill Me Control Panel.
 Bridge Bids, the default test is listed in the table.
 You can choose to "see" or "see" and "hear" the questions and answers.
 You can choose to hear an alert (a laser sound) when the question is displayed (useful if you have the interval set for several minutes.
 Click on the "Sh" (shuffle) checkbox if you want questions and answers to be shuffled; leave this checkbox unchecked if you prefer to have the questions and answers in order.
 Click on a test, select a mode, set the desired interval and click on the "Start" button to begin the "drill".